spartrekus/terminal4tinypc/README.md

 Terminal Commands and Applications for mostly Raspberry PI  (>= 2 and 3) running OpenBSD, FreeBSD, *BSD* and Linux.

 ### OpenBSD versus Linux?
-These tiny applications will work on BSD systems, in any case Linux becomes into the hand of Google, Microsofts,... large business organization.
+These tiny applications will be made to work on BSD systems, in any case Linux becomes into the hand of Google, Microsofts,... large business organization.